-While the following definitions and explanations are provided for terms used in this article it should be realised that precise usage varies between offices.
-Several terms may be used by different offices to mean the same thing while different offices may use a specific term to mean different things.
+While the following definitions and explanations are provided for terms used in this paper, it should be realised that precise usage varies between offices.
+Several terms may be used by different offices to mean the same thing, while different offices may use a specific term to mean different things.
 Hence there can be no standard definitions.
-Different sections of the same office may even use terms differently - for example, the marine and non-marine sections.
+Different sections of the same office may even use terms differently---for example, the marine and non-marine sections.

-Aggregate excess of loss reinsurance.
-Provides cover on an excess of loss basis for losses in excess of an agreed reinsurance limit but only when the total of all such losses in the year of account concerned exceeds a specified amount, up to an agreed limit.
+Aggregate excess of loss reinsurance

+Provides cover on an excess of loss basis for losses in excess of an agreed reinsurance limit, sometimes small, but only when the total of all such losses in the year of account concerned exceeds a specified amount, up to an agreed limit.

-Burning cost Adjustments.
+Burning cost adjustments

-non-proportional treaty is Α usually (but by no means always) written with a minimum and deposit premium payable in 4 instalments.
-The amount is set somewhat below that demanded by the estimated premium income of portfolio of business the covered.
+A non-proportional treaty is usually (but by no means always) written with a minimum and deposit premium payable in 4 instalments.
+The amount is set somewhat below that demanded by the estimated premium income of the portfolio of business covered.
 At the end of the year an adjustment premium is paid based on the actual premium income of the business ceded.
-Sometimes there further are adjustments at yearly intervals, based on the loss ratio of the underlying business, according to a format such as 100/70 times the total losses, as the premium payable, with a lower and an upper limit.
+Sometimes there are further adjustments at yearly intervals, based on the loss ratio of the underlying business, according to a format such as 100/70 times the total losses, as the premium payable, with a lower and an upper limit.

-Cedant.
+Cedant

 The insurance or reinsurance office reinsured under the treaty of reinsurance.

+Excess of loss reinsurance

-Excess of Loss A non-proportional treaty is Reinsurance.
-Written in a form described as, for example, \$50,000 x \$100,000 where any one large loss is reinsured as to a claim exceeding
+A non-proportional treaty is written in a form described as, for example, $$50,000 \times 100,000$ where any one large loss is reinsured as to a claim exceeding 100,000 up to a total of 150,000.
+If there are, for example, 3 reinstatements on which reinstatement premiums are payable, then 4 different large losses are covered in that year of account.

+In practice, an office covering catastrophe business will have several outwards reinsurance treaties (referred to as 'layers') to cover its operations, e.g.

+Non-marine \$ 50,000 × \$50,000

+\$100,000 × \$100,000

+\$300,000 × \$200,000

+Marine Somewhat similar

+Reserving for Catastrophe Reinsurance

+Whole account \$500,000 × \$500,000

+\$1m × \$1m

+\$3m × \$2m

+\$5m × \$5m

+(See § 2.2.2.4, in regard to the effect of different currencies.)

+Exhaustion of treaties

+(a) Vertical

+When the total loss from any one catastrophe exceeds the limit of the highest layer of protection written, e.g. in the above case, this exceeds \$10m. (b) Horizontal

+When the number of catastrophes in any one year of account impacting a specific layer exceeds the number of reinstatements plus one and no more cover exists.

+Ground up losses

+Loss amounts calculated in terms of the original total loss.
+For example, a loss of 23,000 to a layer of reinsurance cover $50,000 \times 100,000$ will indicate a ground up amount of 123,000.

+IBNR

-\$100,000 up to a \$150,000.
-If there total of are, for example, 3 reinstatements on which reinstatement premiums are payable, then 4 different large losses are covered in that year of account.
-In practice, an office covering catastrophe business will have several outwards reinsurance treaties (referred to "layers") to cover as its operations eq. \$ 50,000 x \$50,000 Non-Marine \$100,000 x\$100,000 \$300,000 x\$200,000 Marine Somewhat similar Whole Account \$500,000 x\$500,000 x \$1m \$1m \$3m x \$2m \$5m х \$5m (See 2.2.4 of the article in regard to the effect of different currencies.)
-Exhaustion of Treaties (a) Vertical When the total loss from any one catastrophe exceeds the limit of the highest layer of protection written e.g. in the above case, exceeds \$10m. (b) Horizontal When the number of catastrophes any one year of account ín impacting layer a specific the exceeds number of reinstatements plus 1 and no more cover exists.
-Ground up losses Loss amounts calculated in terms of the original total loss.
-For example, a loss of \$23,000 to a layer of reinsurance cover \$50,000 x \$100,000 will indicate a ground up amount of \$123,000.
-IBNR Incurred but not reported.
-Losses which have occurred during the period of insurance concerned but have not yet been reported or where the reporting has not yet travelled fully down the line of insurer/brokers/reinsurer to the office concerned.
-In reinsurance the term has wider coverage than in the case of a direct insurer and can include IBNER (incurred but not enough reserved) and even, exceptionally, further burning cost adjustments if they are regarded as claims rather than premiums.
+Incurred but not reported.

+Losses which have occurred during the period of insurance concerned, but have not yet been reported, or where the reporting has not yet travelled fully down the line of insurer/brokers/reinsurer to the office concerned.
+In reinsurance the term has wider coverage than in the case of a direct insurer, and can include IBNER (incurred but not enough reserved) and even, exceptionally, further burning cost adjustments if they are regarded as claims rather than premiums.

+Incurred losses